ClearBreach

 Submit the report using the OIPC Alberta's breach notification form, available at oipc.ab.ca.

-Requirements for individual notification under PIPA
+Requirements for individual notification under Alberta PIPA

 The notification to individuals must include: